Beyond a Gaffe

 Gossip is Poison

-This is another post with the obvious as its theme but that which is obvious, often needs to be re-stated.
+This is another post with the obvious as its theme but that which is obvious, often needs to be re-stated again and again.
 Making a statement about gossip being bad will seldom provoke disagreement from anyone but most people will carry on gossiping as if oblivious to this knowledge.
-As I believe I’ve mentioned, much popular media is devoted to sharing gossip and this intrusive and often nasty focus on the lives of celebrities is the one area where I am somewhat sympathetic to what those in the public eye have to suffer.
+As I believe I’ve mentioned, much popular media is devoted to sharing gossip and this intrusive and often nasty focus on the lives of celebrities is the one area where I am somewhat sympathetic to what those regularly in the public eye have to suffer.

 Posted in Society | Tagged | Comments Off on Gossip is Poison